Cardinals vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts takes a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .263 with two doubles, a triple, a home run, five walks and three RBI.
+- Betts has picked up a hit in three games in a row.
+During his last five outings he is hitting .263 with two doubles, a triple, a home run, four walks and three RBI.

 Betts Recent Games